 The results from all the field visits found a total of 30 bird species were observed during the breeding bird survey period: (Appendix D).
 Most were heard calling from the forests in or the wetland the adjacent lands.
 The observations were typically males calling though some pairs were observed (pair of common yellowthroat and American redstart on June 8th visit).
 The common yellowthroat were situated in the adjacent lands to Towers 5a and 5b and the American redstart pair was in the forest near the edge of the wetland.
-Species that were only observed foraging were: great blue heron (in wetland) and barn swallows (flying high in sky towards Trim Road).
+Species that were only observed foraging were: great blue heron (in wetland) and barn swallows (flying high in sky towards Trim Road; west of survey points 1 and 2) (Figure 4).
 Canada geese and the goslings were observed in the Ottawa River.
 Birds observed outside of the breeding bird period are listed under the incidental observations.

-The only SAR that were identified during the June visits were: barn swallows (provincial and federal THR) and eastern wood-pewee (provincially and federally SC).
-No other species noted as potentially occurring in the last ABBO surveys were found on-site.
-The potential impacts to barn swallows are discussed in the SAR section of this report.
+The only SAR that were identified during the June visits were barn swallows (provincial and federal THR) and the potential impacts to barn swallows are discussed in the SAR section of this report.